mighty-gerbils/gerbil/doc/tutorials/languages.md

 There is some scuby code in the [example module](../../src/tutorial/lang/example/my-scuby.ss).

-For instance, here is a function that computes the nth fibonacci number:
+For instance, here is a function that computes the nth Fibonacci number:
 ```
 def (fibo n)
   def (fibo-r x y k)